 Internationally recognized home staging expert Debra Gould is president of Six Elements and creator of The Staging Diva Home Staging Business Training Program with 900+ Graduates worldwide.
 Debra is the author of two home staging guides and offers a Directory of Home Stagers to help homeowners and real estate agents locate home stagers who will decorate homes to sell quickly and for top dollar.

-[tags]Flip This House, Flip This House TV, real estate, home staging, home stager, house stager, house staging, selling empty home, house flipping, house flippers, decorate to sell, Staging Diva[/tags]
+[tags]Flip or Flop, real estate, home staging, home stager, house stager, house staging, selling empty home, house flipping, house flippers, decorate to sell, Staging Diva[/tags]